bitnine-oss/octopus.io/SQL_eng.rst

 **user**

-The account to be granted privileges
+The account to be granted privileges.

 **systemPrivilege**